JoeKae/SC23DCI/README.md

 through ```[on, rst, off]``` by tapping the power icon.
 This sets Wi-Fi on/off or resets the WiFi-Config.
 When the display shows the desired value, wait a few seconds and the setting is saved.

-Entering this menu can be a tedious because the A/C tends to just turn off when the power icon is pressed.
+Entering this menu can be a bit tedious because the A/C tends to just turn off when the power icon is pressed.
 You can try this:
 Turn the A/C off, then double tap the power icon and do not lift your finger on the second tap.
 I think it takes ~5 seconds until the menu appears.